yuandra/2016-04-07-data-acquisition-cleaning/open-refine-08-clustering.md

 - select the algorithm you want to use
 - open refine will automatically auto detect the similarities based on the algorithm

-### Exercise

-- try clustering on the categories column that the multi valued cell has been splitted into several rows

 Next: [Transposing cells in Open Refine](open-refine-09-transpose.html)

 Prev: [Splitting and joining multi-valued cells in Open Refine](open-refine-07-split.html)